wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 Defaults:

-* Calculation method: `Use the highest weight from all criteria as the endpoint risk score`.
+* Calculation method: `Use the highest weight from all criteria as endpoint risk score`.
 * Default factor weights:

     | Factor | Weight |